mouhamedkl/QuickAuth/README.md

-# SimpleNodeAuth
+# simplenode_auth

-SimpleNodeAuth is a simple, flexible, and fast solution for creating Express.js applications with built-in authentication.
+simplenode_auth is a simple, flexible, and fast solution for creating Express.js applications with built-in authentication.
 It supports both MySQL and MongoDB, providing all the necessary middlewares, services, controllers, and routes to get started quickly.

 ## Features